cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/requestPoolManager.md

 # RequestPool Manager

-The RequestPool Manager has been extensively reworked to provide two new features: 1) `asynchronous image retrieval and decoding` 2) `requests re-ordering` which we discuss next.
+The RequestPool Manager has been extensively reworked to provide two new features: 1) `asynchronous image retrieval and decoding` 2) `requests re-ordering`.

 ## ImageLoad and ImageRetrieval Queues